Tenant Rights in Illinois

 Know exactly what's in your Illinois lease before you sign.

-LeaseGuard AI analyzes your rental agreement against Illinois landlord-tenant law in under 60 seconds — flagged clauses, legal explanations, and negotiation scripts.
+LeaseGuard AI analyzes your rental agreement against Illinois landlord-tenant law in under 60 seconds — flagged clauses, statute references, and negotiation templates.